-How to calculate your calorie deficit
+How to calculate your caloric deficit

 Steps